NiyatiSinha-yb/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is the Assignment for Data Visualization using Python - IBM
+This is the Assignment for Applied Data Science Capstone - IBM